saadaliwork/LibraryManagementSystem/README.md

 # Library Management System

-This is a web application for managing a library Management System.
+This is a web application for managing a library.
 It allows users to manage books, members, and reports with role-based access.

 ## Login Credentials
 - **Admin Login**: